TransMorph: Transformer for unsupervised medical image registration: Methods

 \end{linenomath} where $\mathbf{E}\in\mathbb{R}^{2P^3\times C}$ denotes the linear projection, and the output $\mathbf{z}_0$ has a dimension of $N\times C$.

-Because the linear projection operates on image patches and does not keep the token's location relative to the image as a whole, existing Transformers often adds a positional embedding to the linear projections in order to integrate the positional information into tokens, i.e. $\mathbf{z}_0 + \mathbf{E}_{pos}$ (\cite{vaswani2017attention, dosovitskiy2020image, liu2021swin, dong2021cswin}).
+Because the linear projection operates on image patches and does not keep the token's location relative to the image as a whole, previous Transformer-based models often added a positional embedding to the linear projections in order to integrate the positional information into tokens, i.e. $\mathbf{z}_0 + \mathbf{E}_{pos}$~(\cite{vaswani2017attention, dosovitskiy2020image, liu2021swin, dong2021cswin}).
 Such Transformers were primarily designed for image classification, where the output is often a vector describing the likelihood of an input image being classified as a certain class.
 Thus, if the positional embedding is not employed, the Transformer may lose the positional information.
 However, for pixel-level tasks such as image registration, the network often includes a decoder that generates a dense prediction with the same resolution as the input or target image.
-The exact voxel locations in the output image is enforced by comparing the output with the target image using a loss function.
+The spatial correspondence between voxels in the output image is enforced by comparing the output with the target image using a loss function.
 Any spatial mismatches between output and target would contribute to the loss and be backpropagated into the Transformer encoder.
 The Transformer should thereby inherently capture the tokens' positional information.
-In this work, we observed that positional embedding is not necessary for image registration, and it only adds extra parameters to the network without improving performance.
-The effects of positional embedding will be discussed in more detail later in this paper.
+In this work, we observed, as will be shown in section \ref{sec:pos_embd}, that positional embedding is not necessary for image registration, and it only adds extra parameters to the network without improving performance.